Honestly, Celeste!

-Honestly, Celeste! is an American television situation comedy that was broadcast on CBS from October 10, 1954, to December 5, 1954.
+Honestly, Celeste! is an American television sitcom that was broadcast on CBS from October 10, 1954, to December 5, 1954.
 It starred Celeste Holm in her first regular TV series.

 Premise, cast and characters

 Celeste Anders left her position as a college journalism teacher in the American Midwest to work as a reporter at a newspaper in New York City.
 As a reporter, she devoted "virtually all of her time to being a Good Samaritan to everyone she meets."

 Actors and the characters they portrayed were as follows: